Hampshire: Ian Holland finds a home in county cricket after reality television start

 There are very few players who made their way onto the county cricket circuit via a reality television series.

-One who has, though, is Hampshire all-rounder Ian Holland is the exception, whose road to playing in the south of England can be traced back to an Australian show called Cricket Superstar.
+One who has, though, is Hampshire all-rounder Ian Holland, whose road to playing in the south of England can be traced back to an Australian show called Cricket Superstar.

 Born in the United States, but a British passport holder through his English father, Holland has former Australia Test captain Allan Border to thank for his professional career.